Plastic: Engineering plastics

 Engineering plastics are more robust and are used to manufacture products such as vehicle parts, building and construction materials, and some machine parts.
-In some cases, they are polymer blends formed by mixing different plastics together (ABS, HIPS etc.).
+In some cases, they are polymer blends consisting mixtures of polymers.
 Engineering plastics can replace metals in vehicles, lowering their weight and improving fuel efficiency by 6–8%.
 Roughly 50% of the volume of modern cars is made of plastic, but this only accounts for 12–17% of the vehicle weight.